Surya-Git-hub/binaryBits/README.md

 # binaryBits
-A tech blog project to implement and learn different technologies.
+Monorepo for a tech blog project to implement and learn different technologies on journey.